abhishektiwari/paper/README.md

 # Paper Template
+Template repository to write academic research paper using markdown and generate PDF using Pandoc.

-Create a new Github repository using this template.
+1. Create a new Github repository using this template.

-After creating repository, enable `Workflow permissions` to `Read and write permissions` for your Github repository by going to `Settings` → `Actions` → `General`.
+2. After creating repository, enable `Workflow permissions` to `Read and write permissions` for your Github repository by going to `Settings` → `Actions` → `General`.

 ## Steps for local build